 Background

-Palm oil is the primary agricultural export of Indonesia; Indonesia and Malaysia supply 90% of the palm oil to the world market.
+Palm oil is the primary agricultural export of Indonesia, with Indonesia and Malaysia supplying 90% of the palm oil to the world market (Thomas, et al., 2015).
 In the past decade, worldwide demand for palm oil has grown exponentially as it has become an essential ingredient in most processed foods and household items such as make-up, soap, and toothpaste.
-In response to the growth of palm oil demand, the government of Indonesia formulated an agricultural policy in 2014 with the expressed goal of doubling palm oil production by 2020.
+In response to the growth of palm oil demand, the government of Indonesia formulated an agricultural policy in 2014 with the expressed goal of doubling palm oil production by 2020 (Thomas, et al., 2015).
 A central pillar of this plan is to convert unused land into palm oil plantations.
 The most readily available land to convert into palm oil plantations is uninhabited forest, particularly forested land in remote areas such as Central Kalimantan, where governance of protected areas is not stringent and opportunities for large plantations exist.

 Coupled with the issue of natural forest loss are the negative environmental impacts of increased greenhouse gas (GHG) emissions.
-Deforestation releases greenhouse gases, especially CO2, into the atmosphere.
+Within the past several years massive forest fires have also strict the region, many stemming from the clearing of land for palm oil plantations.
+Forest fire along with deforestation releases greenhouse gases, especially CO2, into the atmosphere.
 This negative externality is further heightened by the fact that most conserved rainforest in Central Kalimantan are located on top of peatlands, which are CO2 sinks.
 Deforestation accounts for 94% of GHG emissions in Indonesia (Fairhurst & McLaughlin, 2009), making Indonesia one of the top GHG emitters in the world (Ramdani & Hino, 2013).
 Government and local policymakers have thus far been unable to stop large and small scale deforestation and prevent rainforest and peatland loss.

 In 2011 the government of Indonesia put a two-year moratorium on new licenses for land in natural forests and peatlands in an attempt to reduce deforestation and carbon emissions.
 This moratorium was extended for two years in 2013, and again in 2015.
-The moratorium does not address government licenses on natural forests and peatlands prior to 2011, does not apply to secondary forests, and does nothing to prevent against encroachment (Austin, Sheppard & Stolle, 2012).
+The moratorium does not address government licenses on natural forests and peatlands prior to 2011, nor does it apply to secondary forests, and does nothing to prevent against encroachment (Austin, Sheppard & Stolle, 2012).
 Moreover, the moratorium has not been strictly enforced by the government, making it possible for developers to clear forests and peatlands without regulation.

-Previous studies have analyzed the impact of deforestation and have predicted the areas most at risk for future deforestation.
-Some of these studies are out of date (Ramdhani & Taufik, 2006; Uryu et al, 2008) and do not accurately reflect current ground conditions, others incorporate current modeling techniques such as Maximum Entropy Modeling (MaxEnt), but are not specific to Central Kalimantan (Aguilar-Amuchastegui et al, 2014).
+Previous studies have analyzed the impact of deforestation and have modeled the areas most at risk for future deforestation.
+Some of these studies are out of date (Ramdhani & Taufik, 2006; Uryu et al, 2008) and do not accurately reflect current conditions.
+Other studies incorporate current modeling techniques such as Maximum Entropy Modeling (Maxent), but are not specific to Central Kalimantan (Aguilar-Amuchastegui et al, 2014).
 While others studies are specific to Kalimantan and Borneo, they have used land capability evaluation analysis (Bhermana et al, 2013) or land use change analysis (Wicke et al, 2011; Ramdani & Hino, 2013) to measure deforestation and do not model future land use change.
-The issue with these analyses is that current palm oil plantations are difficult to locate with remote sensing systems.
-Therefore a modeling approach based on maxent is best since it uses known locations to predict future locations.
+The limitation with these analyses is current palm oil plantations are difficult to locate with remote sensing systems.
+Therefore a modeling approach based on Maxent is appropriate since it uses known locations to model suitability for future locations.

 Project Objectives